lucacorti/lapin/docs/main.md

 type of events from the broker.
 Each connection can have one or more channels, each one either consuming *OR* publishing messages.

-The default worker implementation simply logs events in development mode.
+The default worker implementation simply logs events at log level `:debug`.

-For details on implementing a custom worker check out the `Lapin.Worker` behaviour.
-You can specify a custom worker for any connection by putting implements module name under the `worker` key in the connection configuration.
+You need to specify a worker module for all channels.
+To specify a custom module, implement a custom `Lapin.Worker` module and adding it under the `worker` key in your channel configuration.
+For details on implementing a custom worker module check out the `Lapin.Worker` behaviour documentation.

 At a minimum, you need to configure *virtual_host* for each connection and *role*, *worker*, *exchange* and *queue* for each channel.